-- Drain the fuel tank. - Start the engine and let it run until the fuel lines and carburetor are empty. - Never use engine or carburetor cleaner products in the fuel tank or permanent.
+- Empty the fuel tank by starting the engine and let it run until the fuel lines and carburetor are empty. - Never use engine or carburetor cleaner products in the fuel tank or permanent. - Use fresh fuel next season.

 NOTE: Fuel stablizer is an acceptable alternative in minimizing the formation of fuel gum deposits during storage.
 Add stabilizer to gasoline in fuel tank or storage container.
 Always follow the mix ratio found on stablizer container.
 Run engine at least 10 minutes after adding stablizer to allow the stabilizer to reach the carburetor.
-Do not drain the gas tank and carburetor if using fuel stabilizer.
+Do not empty the gas tank and carburetor if using fuel stabilizer.